nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

 Next, find and remember your username visible at the top right corner of your Cavatica account page.
 Replace `username` in the code block below with your personal username.

-### Choose a Cavatica Project
+### Step 5b: Choose a Cavatica Project

 You can either create a new project or choose an existing project.

 #### New project
 Create a new Cavatica project by clicking on the "Projects" tab on the Cavatica homepage and selecting the " + Create a project" option.
 You can name your new project whatever you like.
-Remember your project name and replace "project-name" with the name of your project.
+Remember your project name and replace "project-name" with the name of your project in the code block below.

 #### Existing project